mcwrapped/.github/profile/README.md

 # MCWrapped.com

-MCWrapped is where Minecraft servers/users get a deep dive into their most memorable server moments of the year.
+MCWrapped is where minecraft player get a deep dive into their most memorable world moments of the year.